How much does it cost to repair a driveway?

 Getting driveway repair price quotes

-Before hiring a driveway repair contractor and signing a contract, be sure to:
+Before hiring a driveway repair contractor or concrete driveway contractor near you and signing a contract, be sure to:

-- Avoid making large payments upfront.
-Come up with a payment schedule for the work completed.
+Avoid making large payments up front.
+Come up with a payment schedule instead.

 Questions to ask